 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling toll-free at (888) 370-7589 toll-free or by completing a complaint form, which can be obtained on the bureau's internet Web site at www.bppe.ca.gov.

-This school is authorized under federal law to enroll nonimmigrant alien students.
+This school is authorized under federal law to enroll international students on an F1 visa.

 Corporate Structure & Statement of Legal Control